activelylazy/Rescripter/documentation/tutorial.md

 The SourceChange allows us to collect a sequence of edits and apply in one go.
 The offsets & lengths identify positions within the _unchanged_ file.
 Once a change has been applied to a file, any source ranges identified before the change are invalid and must be re-calculated.

 ### Add Import
-We can also add an import:
+We can also add an import to a file:

 ```java
 edit = new SourceChange(type.getCompilationUnit());